codedance/jquery.AreYouSure/README.md

 **2013-11-15** (1.5)
 * Added support for HTML5 input field types. (contrib *albinsunnanbo*)
 * New option to reinitialize/reset the dirty state.
-This is handy if you're managing your own a asyc submit/save using AJAX. (contrib *albinsunnanbo*)
+This is handy if you're managing your own async submit/save using AJAX. (contrib *albinsunnanbo*)
 * Thanks to [albinsunnanbo](https://github.com/albinsunnanbo) for the contribution!

 **2013-10-2** (1.4)